zamm-dev/zamm/ui/chat.md

 - we make sure that the top and bottom indicators have negative margins so as to preserve the original layout
 - we set `position: relative;` on the conversation container so as to ensure that the shadows `z-index` and absolute positioning work with respect to the conversation container and not any parent elements

-Now our Vitest tests are failing because Vitest/Jest does not mock the `IntersectionObserver` API, so we mock it ourselves in `src-svelte/src/routes/chat/Chat.test.ts`:
+Now our Vitest tests are failing because Vitest/Jest does not mock the `IntersectionObserver` API, so we mock it ourselves in `src-svelte/src/routes/chat/Chat.test.ts` by looking at the examples [here](https://stackoverflow.com/questions/58884397/jest-mock-intersectionobserver) and [here](https://stackoverflow.com/questions/63665377/mock-for-intersection-observer-in-jest-and-typescript):

 ```ts
   beforeEach(() => {